meyer/dexfiles/README.md

 ## facebook.com

+- **[Embiggen “Hide News Story” button](facebook.com/big remove new item button/)** — I think this is the number one button I click on Facebook.
 - **[Helvetica](facebook.com/helvetica/)** — Swaps Lucide Grande out for Helvetica.
 Pretend like you’ve got new timeline!
 Impress your friends (if you have any)!
 - **[Hide Ads](facebook.com/hide ads/)** — Hide ads in timeline.
 Not really necessary if you’ve got a full-fledged ad blocker.
 - **[Hide comments and trends](facebook.com/shutup/)** — Remove trends from the sidebar and comments from each feed post.
 WIP.